NSBLab/MBM/README.md

     * *Statistic test*: chosen from the drop down list.

     * *design matrix G*: a text file containing a design matrix [m subjects by k effects].
 For the design matrix in the statistical test of *one sample* (one column), *two sample* (two columns), *one way ANOVA* (k columns, number of subjects in each group must be equal), '1' or '0' in each column indicates a subject in a group or not.
-For the design matrix in the statistical test of *ANCOVA*: '1' or another number (e.g., '2') in the first column indicates the group effect (similar to the input file for mri_glmfit in Freesurfer) and discrete or continuous numbers in the second to k-th columns indicates covariates.
+For the design matrix in the statistical test of *ANCOVA_F* and *ANCOVA_Z*: '1' or another number (e.g., '2') in the first column indicates the group effect (similar to the input file for mri_glmfit in Freesurfer) and discrete or continuous numbers in the second to k-th columns indicates covariates.

   	* *Permutation*: the number of permutations in the statistical test.